 February 2023

-We are happy to announce that our group was awarded another KiKa research grant, which will allow us to continue our work on synovial sarcoma.
+We are happy to announce that our group was awarded another research grant by Stichting Kinderen Kankervrij (KiKa), which will allow us to continue our work on synovial sarcoma.
 Children with this tumor have a poor outcome, especially those whose disease comes back after treatment.
 Michael Meister, physician-scientist and joint applicant on the grant explains: ‘While this tumor is made up of many different cell types, we only see few DNA changes.
 Using single cell analyses and organoids, we aim to find out where these differences within the tumor come from.
 By understanding this better, we hope to find leads for a possible new treatment in the future.
 We are very happy and grateful that we can continue this research thanks to the support of KiKa.’

 Irene Paassen's research is published in Nature Communications